doggywatty/FMOD-Decompiler/README.md

 Pull requests and issue reports are welcome!
 Feel free to contribute improvements or report bugs.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU License.
 See `LICENSE` for more details.